 The majority of his cases involve a mixture of fraud and dishonesty, including many overseas issues.

-James has brought civil actions arising from bankruptcies, liquidations and administrations, and has an impressive record of recoveries on behalf of creditors amounting to several millions of pounds.
+James has brought civil actions arising from bankruptcies, liquidations and administrations, and has an impressive record of recoveries on behalf of creditors.

 James is a member of the ICAEW and the Association of Business Recovery Practitioners, and is a regular speaker at seminars educating government departments, solicitors and other creditors in all aspects of insolvency.